495-Labs-Projects/ChoreTrackerAPI/README.md

     end
     ```

 5. Now that you have wrote up the documentation for the rails api, you can generate the Swagger Docs by running the following command.
-You should verify that it was properly created by checking the ```public/apidocs/``` folder and seeing if it contains 2 files (api-docs.json and children.json). api-docs.json contains the general info about your api and each controller should have one json file for it.
+You should verify that it was properly created by checking the ```public/apidocs/``` folder and seeing if it contains 2 files (api-docs.json and children.json). api-docs.json contains the general info about your api and each controller should have one json file for it. (**Note:** You might encounter something like this when you run the following: ```2 process / 3 skipped``` Just because it says skipped doesn't mean something went wrong!
+You can just keep on going.)

   ```
-  $ rake swagger:docs
+  $ rails swagger:docs
   ```

 6. After you generate the Swagger Docs, your next step is to get swagger ui to display the JSON in a user friendly manner using Swagger UI!
 Change you directory to the public folder: